Eyevinn/docker-fast/docs/plugins/schedule_service.md

 # Creating a channel and automatically generate schedule

 Follow these steps to create a new channel where the schedule is automatically populated from a simplified MRSS feed.
 We will be using `<SCHEDULE_API_URL>` throughout this guide and you will need to replace that with the actual API url to the Schedule Service.
 If you used the Quick Start docker-compose file the URL is `http://localhost:8080/api/v1`.
 And the `<SCHEDULE_HOST>` would be `localhost:8080`.
+For instructions on how to install a Schedule Service visit the [schedule service installation instructions](../schedule_service.md).

 We will be using the command line tool `curl` for the HTTP requests but other HTTP API tools, for example Postman, can be used.